teesloane/Auth-Boss/README.md

 ## [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token)

 JWT stands for "JSON Web Token".
 JWT is a **type** of token based authentication.
 JWT is based on a [web standard](https://tools.ietf.org/html/rfc7519).
 If you are already asking yourself / me if that makes it "better" than Token based authentication, let's table that question for another time / for people who are smarter than me.
+I am including a write up for JWT's here because they seem to be becoming much more common; even though they are a "subset" so to speak of the above section on "token based authentication".
+Once again, different methodologies of token based authentication have different pros and cons.

 So, a lot of the information in the `token based authentication` section above applies here.